gupta-siddhartha/MYTH/README.md

    If you wish to read other formats, then please do so by following the guidelines in 'readfile.py'

-3. The current version has been checked on MPI/Open-MPI or similar platform for the parallel job, but it may not be difficult to extend it.
+3. The current version has NOT been checked on MPI/Open-MPI or similar platform for the parallel job, but it may not be difficult to extend it.

 4. Most importantly, you must have sufficient space/memory in your machine in order to run yt.